Yes. But there may be something you can do about it. Maine law has some protections for homeowners in this situation.

-First, as a general rule, the creditor must get a court judgment against you.
-In other words, a court must determine that you actually owe the money and that the creditor has the right to try to collect that money from you.
+As a general rule, before a creditor can put a lien on your home, they must get a court judgment against you.
+A judge must decide that you actually owe the money and that the creditor has the right to try to collect it from you.

 A creditor with a court judgment has many ways to collect the money.
 One way is to use wage withholdings or bank account garnishments.
 You can learn more about this kind of debt collection in our Guide To Debt Collection in Maine.

 They can also put a lien on your house.
 Once the creditor gets a judgment, they may record a lien in the registry of deeds.
 Usually, this means that the creditor is claiming a right to a part of your home's value.

 The creditor will get paid if you sell your home or if you refinance.
 But if the amount of value you have in the house is low, it may be protected against a judgment creditor.

 The value in your home that is more than what you owe on your mortgage is called your equity.
 So, if your home is worth $100,000 but you still owe $60,000 on your mortgage, you would have $40,000 in equity in your home.